sdolan5/developing-data-products/README.md

 ---
 ## Disclaimer

 The weights used in the Danger Index formula are presented here for the sake of example only.
-They have not been scientifically calculated, nor should they be interpreted as representing a values judgement on the author's part regarding the releative physical or psychological impact of different types of crime.
+They have not been scientifically calculated, nor should they be interpreted as representing a values judgement regarding the relative physical or psychological impact of different types of crime.

 ---
 ## Visualize this ...